gvwilson/thirdbit/src/fiction/in-heck/index.md

 "We request punitive measures to deter further attempts."

 Mayor Lupus sucked in her cheeks.
-"Is that right, boys?
+"Is that right, boys?"
+she asked,
+her mild tone somehow more frightening than obvious anger would have been.
-Were you stealin'?"
+"Were you stealin'?"

 "No we wasn't!"
 Bluster Goat protested vehemently.